saivishwak/SEGNet/README.md

 <img src ="https://img.shields.io/badge/Important-notice-red" />
 <h4>You can use it absolutely anywhere!</h4>

-Feel free to make a pull request if you feel that you have improve this tool
+Feel free to make a pull request if you feel that you have to improve this tool